guillaumedsde/dissertation-notech/meetings.md

 ### Preparation Notes

 - see [here](https://dissertation.guillaume.desusanne.com/posts/one-hot-oversampling-and-evaluation/)
-- key points to bring up
 - unable to reproduce classifier from paper
   - do you have more details?
   - otherwise a classifier?
-  - user study
 - evaluation metrics
   - timing, record clicks and questionnaire
 - evaluation "subjects"
   - other students from Politics?
     - lots of subjects, "free"
     - not very qualified
   - Lecturers and Tutors from Politics?
     - fewer, probably less willing
   - When you conducted your user study, you asked University staff: who?
 - which documents?
   - sensitive document collection? risky?
   - other collection, not as relevant?

 ### Meeting